 Immediately, he notices that the lunch and dinner menus are huge, and there are 15 specials that aren’t even on the menus.

-Gordon orders the fried green tomatoes, chicken and sausage gumbo, and steak and lobster rocket from the giant menu.
+After discussing the pricing, Gordon Ramsay orders the fried green tomatoes, chicken and sausage gumbo, and steak and lobster rocket from the giant menu.

 When Gordon gives his feedback to the owners, John is not receptive and comes up with an excuse for everything.

 It seems like John doesn’t value Gordon Ramsay’s opinion any more than the opinions of his customers.

 Gordon then arrives to observe what the restaurant is like during a dinner rush.

 While watching, he spots an open pot full of oysters that is being kept at room temperature.